Champny History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Champny research.
-Another 73 words (5 lines of text) covering the years 1300 and 1534 are included under the topic Early Champny History in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) covering the years 1300, 1534, 1569, 1643, 1669 and 1548 are included under the topic Early Champny History in all our PDF Extended History products and printed products wherever possible.

 Champny Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Champny include Champney, Chamnes, Chamness, Chamney, Champneys and many more.

 Early Notables of the Champny family (pre 1700)

 Another 29 words (2 lines of text) are included under the topic Early Champny Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Champny family to Ireland

 Some of the Champny family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Champny family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Champnys to arrive on North American shores: Edward Champneys who settled in New Jersey in 1675 with his wife Priscilla, son and daughter; James Champness settled in Baltimore in 1774; John and Jane Champnes settled in Barbados in 1654..